How to Hang Framed Artwork and Pictures on Walls

-If you have rooms with heavily decorated walls—scenic paper, heavily patterned wallpaper, special paint effects, murals etc.—do not hang framed art on them, because the paintings will end up being totally lost in the background.
+If you have rooms with heavily decorated walls like scenic images, patterned wallpaper, special paint effects, wall murals etc., do not hang framed art on them, because the paintings will end up being totally lost in the busy background.

 Tip: Pictures and framed artworks can be hung on wall surfaces using hooks, nails or screws driven well into the wall.
 They must be fixed near the top of the picture frame.
 This ensures that the picture is hung as flat as is possible against the wall surface.